 Note there is no mention on that list of BUYING lottery tickets as being a way to make money on lotteries.

-I realize that most likely every reader of this article knows someone (a friend of a friend, or something like that), that Won the Big One in the lottery.
+I realize that most readers of this article know someone (a friend of a friend, or something like that) that Won the Big One in the lottery.
 That is what the Lottery Commission wants you to remember.
-What you don’t realize is most likely you know of someone who was bitten by a shark or hit by lightning (both more likely occurrences than lottery winning).
+You don’t realize that you most likely know of someone who was bitten by a shark or hit by lightning (both more likely occurrences than lottery winning).

-If you are spending money on Lottery tickets, figure out how much you are spending yearly, then multiply that by 20, and that is the money you’d have in hand (plus interest) if you didn’t buy the lottery tickets (or the Cigarettes, or the Coffee, etc., etc.,), keep that in mind the next time you want to buy an “Early Retirement” lottery ticket.
+If you are spending money on Lottery tickets, figure out how much you are paying yearly.
+Multiply that amount by 20, and that is the money you’d have in hand (plus interest) if you didn’t buy the lottery tickets (or the Cigarettes, or the Coffee, etc., etc.).
+Keep that in mind the next time you want to buy an “Early Retirement” lottery ticket.